wjbeckett/blog/_posts/2017-11-01-curator-scans-failing.md

   <img src="{{ site.url }}/images/curator_error-lq.png" data-src="{{ site.url }}/images/curator_error.png" alt="Curator Service Error" class="lazyload blur-up" width="280" height="115" />

 I wasn’t too concerned with this alert because I knew the reason this alert was triggered was because my cluster was off while we moved it.
 I assumed that in time, Curator would run a partial scan (or full scan) again and the alert would go away.
-However because I wanted to make sure everything was okay (and to get that reassuring green heart <span class="icon has-text-success"><i class="mdi mdi-heart-pulse"></i></span>), I did a little digging into the issue.
+However because I wanted to make sure everything was okay (and to get that reassuring green heart <span class="icon has-text-success"><i class="fa fa-heartbeat"></i></span>), I did a little digging into the issue.

 Before doing anything I logged this as an issue with Nutanix Support.
 So while I waited for support to get back to me I figured I’d do some investigating.